wp-plugins/rs-google-analytics/readme.txt

 == Screenshots ==
-1. Simply add your UA code
+1. Simply add your UA code and specify whether you would prefer for it to load in the header of the footer of your site

 == Changelog ==